Dear Dr. Aesha,

 A few months back I met a man, we had good chemistry on the first date and dates to follow.
-He truly would show interest in me; surprised Valentine’s Day date, supporting me at functions, listening to my issues and offering advise etc..
+He truly would show interest in me; surprise Valentine’s Day date, supporting me at functions, listening to my issues and offering advice etc..

 A month and a half later I reach out to say Hi, how are you doing.
 He says “I was just thinking about you earlier this week.”
 Go figure, right.
 He expressed he’d like for us to catch up and go out.
 I can’t lie.
 At this point I just brush him off.
 After a second conversation a few weeks later I ask him if he’s back on the dating scene.
 He avoids the question by saying “I am ready to see you again” noting that he isn’t ready for a relationship.
 I express that a relationship is the ultimate goal.

 So am I wasting my time if I entertain him again?
 I feel like after a few months this man should know if he’d want to pursue a relationship with me or not.

 Here’s the short answer.
 Yes.
 You’re wasting your time.